Long Beach, New York: Climate

 Long Beach has a humid subtropical climate (Cfa) under the Köppen climate classification, with humid hot summers and cool winters.
-It is one of the northernmost locations in this climate zone, allowing for the growth of warmer climate plants like Mimosa, Crape Myrtle, Southern Magnolia, and Sweetgum often seen further south.
-It is in plant hardiness zone 7b, like coastal Maryland.
+It is one of the northernmost locations in this climate zone, allowing for the growth of warmer climate plants like Mimosa, Crape Myrtle, Southern Magnolia, and Sweetgum.
+It is in plant hardiness zone 7b.
 Precipitation is evenly distributed year-round, mostly in the form of rain although snowfall occurs each winter.
 Long Beach is vulnerable to tropical cyclones.
 Its climate is tempered by the influence of the Atlantic Ocean.

 Cityscape

-Unlike most suburban communities near New York City, Long Beach is a high-density community.
-Fewer than 40% of the homes are detached houses, and the city ranks as the 35th-densest community in the United States.
+Unlike most communities near New York City, Long Beach is a high-density community.
+Fewer than 40% of the homes are detached houses, and the city ranks as the 35th-densest community in the United States – ahead of larger cities like Chicago, Miami, and Philadelphia.
 The city is less than 1 mi wide from ocean to bay and about 3.5 mi long.
 The city is divided into the West End, home to many small bungalow and some large houses, and the East End.
 West of New York Avenue, the barrier island is less than 0.5 mi wide and West Beech Street is the main east/west commercial street.

 East of New York Avenue, the island is wider between the bay and ocean and is home to larger more expansive family houses.
 There is the city's boardwalk, which begins at New York Avenue and ends at Neptune Boulevard.
 Along the boardwalk are many apartment buildings and condos.
 The main commercial strip is Park Avenue, which narrows into a small residential strip west of New York Avenue.

-Neighborhoods
+City divisions and districts

 The city of Long Beach contains the following neighborhoods: